Bartow Arena – UAB Blazers

-The basketball program has thrived at Bartow Arena, as it has an all-time winning percentage of .800.
+The basketball program has thrived at Bartow Arena, as it has an all time winning percentage of .800.
 The Blazers have been to fifteen NCAA Tournaments, with three Sweet Sixteen appearances and one Elite Eight appearance.
 UAB has also been to the NIT on eleven occasions.
-The Blazers have had winning seasons in all but three of their 30-plus years of existence.
+The Blazers have had 31 winning seasons in their 34 years of existence.

-The concession stands at Bartow Arena events are contracted out to McAlister's Deli, a national chain.
+The concession stands at Bartow Arena events are contracted out to McAlisters Deli, a national chain.
 The food is of much higher quality than you would find at a typical athletic event.
-Two McAlister's specialties are on the menu: the club wrap ($8.75) and the Deli Classic sandwich ($7.95).
+Two McAlister specialties are on the menu… the club wrap ($8.75) and the Deli Classic sandwich ($7.95).
 The typical stadium and arena standards are also available, including nachos ($5.50), hot dogs ($3.50), popcorn ($3.50), chips ($2.50).
 Beverages include Pepsi products ($4.50 for a 32 ounce fountain drink) and bottled water ($3.25).

 UAB is an urban school in the midst of Alabama’s largest city, with a population of more than 1.1 million in the metropolitan area.
-Its 100-block campus is within walking distance of the business district, the medical district and Birmingham’s finest restaurants and nightlife.
-There is also easy access to recreational areas, such as the Railroad Park Greenway and Regions Field, home of the Double-A Birmingham Barons.
+Its 100 block campus is within walking distance of the business district, the medical district and Birmingham’s finest restaurants and nightlife.
+There is also easy access to recreational areas such as the Railroad Park Greenway and Regions Field, home of the AA Birmingham Barons.

-Among the dining establishments you will want to check out before or after a Blazers game are the Highlands Bar and Grill, Dreamland BBQ, the Mellow Mushroom and the Good People Brewing Company.
+Among the dining establishments you will want to check out before or after a Blazers game are the Highland Bar and Grill, Dreamland BBQ, the Mellow Mushroom and the Good People Brewing Company.

 There are a number of lodging options to choose from during your stay in the Magic City.
 Hotels within a few blocks of UAB include the Courtyard Marriott, the Doubletree Birmingham, the Westin and the SpringHill Suites.

 Football may be king in the state of Alabama, but basketball is tops in Birmingham.
-Coach Gene Bartow made sure of that during his more than 23-year tenure at UAB.
+Coach Gene Bartow made sure of that during his more than 23 year tenure at UAB.
 The string of successful seasons and postseason play have led to a very passionate fan base.
-The student body receives free admission to all Blazer games, and with the residence halls only a few blocks away, they turn up in large numbers.
+The student body receives free admission to all Blazer games and with the residence halls only a few blocks away they turn up in large numbers.
 The citizens of Birmingham have also claimed the UAB basketball program as its own, as the only professional franchise in town is the AA Birmingham Barons, whose season begins towards the end of the academic year.
 It is not unusual to see Birmingham businessmen head over to Bartow Arena after work to catch a Blazers game.

 The easiest and most direct way to access Bartow Arena is via I-65.
-Coming from the north, you exit at 4th Avenue South, turn left, and at the second red light turn right onto 13th Street South.
-From the south, you would take the University Drive exit, turn right and go to the third red light, turning left onto 13th Street South.
-Though there is no specific parking deck for the arena, there are numerous parking structures within a block or two of the Bartow Arena.
-Once at the arena, the accessibility is excellent, as there are more than adequate ticket windows, concession stands, restrooms and entry points into the arena.
+Coming from the north you exit at 4th Avenue South, turn left, and at the second red light turn right onto 13th Street South.
+From the south, you would take the University Drive exit, turn right and go the third red light, turning left onto 13th Street South.
+Though there is no specific parking deck for the arena there are numerous parking structures within a block or two of the Bartow Arena.
+Once at the arena the accessibility is excellent as there are more than adequate ticket windows, concession stands, restrooms and entry points into the arena.